 - Nobel Prize for Physics (1901)

-- The roentgen, an old unit of measurement of radiation exposure
+- roentgen, a legacy unit of measurement of radiation exposure

-- Element number 111 was named roentgenium (Rg) in his honour 3
+- element number 111 was named roentgenium (Rg) in his honor 3

-- International Day of Radiology is celebrated annually on the anniversary of the date of the discovery of x-rays, i.e. 8th November.
+- International Day of Radiology is celebrated annually on the anniversary of the discovery of x-rays, i.e. 8 November

 - 1. Riesz PB.
 The life of Wilhelm Conrad Roentgen.
 AJR Am J Roentgenol.
 1995;165 (6): 1533-7. doi:10.2214/ajr.165.6.7484601 - Pubmed citation